simulogics/prosperousuniverse-docs/content/wiki/miscellaneous/_index.md

 ## PRO license vs. TRIAL license

 Some features of APEX are only (fully) accessible to PRO users.
-A PRO licence can be acquired [here](https://prosperousuniverse.com/premium).
+A PRO license can be acquired [here](https://prosperousuniverse.com/premium).

-You can find more information about what a PRO licence entails in its [own section](../../wiki/pro-licence) of the handbook.
+You can find more information about what a PRO license entails in its [own section](../../wiki/pro-license) of the handbook.

 ## APEX keyboard shortcuts